okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-12-0/index.md

 ### Enhancements to Apps API for SAML Apps

-The [Apps API](/docs/reference/api/apps/) can now configure the SLO URL behavior for SAML apps, which is also available in the Admin Console user interface.<!--OKTA-342882-->
+The [Apps API](/docs/reference/api/apps/) can now configure the SLO URL behavior for SAML apps, which is also available in the Admin Console.<!--OKTA-342882-->

 ### Group object `source` property is now GA in Production